Research and teaching in the ESE program focus on the following areas:

 Biogeochemistry and climates of the past.
 Biogeochemical research in ESE finds application at scales ranging from microbial ecosystems to the global carbon cycle.
 Current research includes the marine carbon cycle and its geochemical record in organic matter and carbonate minerals; microbial recycling of nutrients and carbon; and development and use of geochemical proxies for understanding the ancient environment, including its climate.

-Terrestrial carbon cycling and landscape evolution.
-Terrestrial carbon cycling and landscape research in ESE uses field and laboratory measurements to build and test quantitative models for the processes that drive changes in terrestrial ecology and landscapes.
+Terrestrial carbon cycling, hydrology, and landscape evolution.
+Terrestrial carbon cycling, hydrology, and landscape research in ESE uses field and laboratory measurements to build and test quantitative models for the processes that drive changes in terrestrial ecology, water cycle and landscapes.
 Current topics in landscape dynamics include the effect of wildfires on landscape sediment yield, erosion of bedrock canyons by rivers and floods, sediment transport in steep mountain streams, climate change as recorded in ancient river-bed surfaces, and connecting river sediment sources to their oceanic deposits.
 Applications include river restoration for fish habitats, mitigating debris flow and flood hazards, extracting paleo-climate information from landscape topography, and reconstructing water and petroleum reservoirs from sedimentary deposits.
-In terrestrial carbon cycling research, we are leading the biophysical model development within Caltech’s CLiMA modeling initiative.
+In hydrology research, we are developing new models in combination with laboratory experiments to understand how climate change will impact water cycles in semi-arid and cryospheric environments.
+In terrestrial carbon cycling research, we are leading the biophysical and soil biogeochemical model development within Caltech’s CLiMA modeling initiative.
 A combination of remote sensing, field measurements and theory development is being used to develop and improve next-generation carbon cycle models for the local to global scale.